 There are lots of ways to save money and be a frugal RVer and I have tried most of them.
-Just how frugal an rver you need to be will depend on your financial situation.
+Just how frugal you need to be will depend on your financial situation.
 There are ways to just trim your expenses, and there are many options available for really frugal rv living.

 National Parks and State Parks

 are a great way to save some money on the cost of overnight camping.

 And, if you stay in one place for one to two weeks at a time (or

 longer), you’ll save money on fuel costs, too.